rahulbshrestha/dataset-hash/README.md

 # dataset-hash
-A Python implementation of hashing and comparing datasets
+A Python implementation of hashdeep for datasets